cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   and health status data throughout the physical system's life cycle.

-Digital twin network:
+Network digital twin:
 :  a digital twin that is used in the context of networking.
 This is also called, digital twin for networks.
 See more in {{def}}.

-# Introduction and Concepts of Digital Twin Network  {#concept}
+# Introduction and Concepts of Network Digital Twin  {#concept}

 ## Background of Digital Twin